awsdocs/amazon-mwaa-user-guide/doc_source/mwaa-faqs.md

 ### Why is a self\-referencing rule required on the VPC security group?<a name="sg-rule"></a>

-By creating a self\-referencing rule, you can restrict the source to the same security group in the VPC, and it's not open to all networks\.
+By creating a self\-referencing rule, you're restricting the source to the same security group in the VPC, and it's not open to all networks\.
 To learn more, see [Security in your VPC on Amazon MWAA](vpc-security.md)\.

 ### Can I hide environments from different groups in IAM?<a name="hide-environments"></a>